ydz6708277239/eMovies-redux/README.md

 Next, let's have a closer look at additions and updates to the logical model:

-- In the customer-related schema, the new tier entity is described by a surrogate key, description, and foreign keys to the DeliveryProvider and CDNProvider tables.
-Just as well, payments are now subtyped from the parent Payments entity.
+- In the customer-related schema, there is now a prominent Tier entity with non-identifying relationships to the Customer, DeliveryProvider, and CDNProvider tables.
+Just as well, customer payments are now normalized with subtyping of different Payment types.

 - In the Movie portion of the schema, a link table has been added for the expected M:M relationship between the Movies and Star entities, to assist with queries for such data.
 New Genre entity has been added as well.